jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 * Encapsulated each one (`Mean`, `Nice`)
 * Made them interchangable (via method and constructor injection)

-That is the definition of the strategy pattern!
+This is the definition of the strategy pattern!

 ### Other thoughts